 Welcome to the School of Music, Theatre and Art

-The city of Örebro is famous for its thriving music and cultural scenes and the School of Music and Theatre is a big part of that. Örebro itself is home to the Swedish Chamber Orchestra and our students make up the sound techs, musicians, performers, actors and set designers, within and beyond the city itself.
+The city of Örebro is famous for its thriving music and cultural scenes and the School of Music, Theatre and Art is a big part of that. Örebro itself is home to the Swedish Chamber Orchestra as well as the international Live at Heart showcase music festival.
+Our students make up the sound techs, musicians, performers, actors and set designers, within and beyond the city itself across a range of genres.

-Click on the tabs to the left to find out more.
-For more information contact our international coordinator or take a look at our Facebook page School of Music and Theatre on Facebook.
+Click on the tabs to the left to find out more about our courses.
+For more information contact our international coordinator or take a look at our Facebook page and Instagram down below.

 Events